KS Lushnja: Traktori Lushnja

 In 1945, they changed their name to KS Traktori Lushnja followed by a further name change in 1950 to SK Lushnja.
 In 1951, it was changed to Puna Lushnja, before they returned to KS Traktori Lushnja in 1958.
 Following the fall of communism in 1991, the club was named KS Lushnja.
 Argentinian World Cup-winning forward Mario Kempes made his full-time coaching debut in Albania with a brief spell at the club in 1997.

 Modern day

-The team has had good reputation in the start of 1991 when the communism regime collapsed and before it.
+The team had a good reputation at the start of 1991 when the communism regime collapsed and before it.
 The team was in the Albanian Superliga for many times and came in and out many times.
 The most Notable Manager known as Mario Kempes in 1997.
 Since the start of the team they never were in a European Championship.
 In 2017 the team has been losing many of its games in the 2017-18 Albanian Superliga causing a lot of fans to leave and the team having a bad reputation with the most losses in the group.